A speakers bureau that represents the best original thinkers,

 Bill McKibben was awarded the Right Livelihood Prize, sometimes called the “alternative Nobel.”
 His book The End of Nature is regarded as the first book for a general audience about climate change, and has been translated into 24 languages.
 TIME Magazine called him “perhaps the planet’s best green journalist,” and he’s lectured and organized on every continent, including Antarctica.
-His latest book—Falter: Has the Human Game Begun to Play Itself Out?—offers a piercing look not only at our environmental challenges, but at the existential questions that come with new technologies like artificial intelligence.
+His recent book—Falter: Has the Human Game Begun to Play Itself Out?—offers a piercing look not only at our environmental challenges, but at the existential questions that come with new technologies like artificial intelligence.
 The LA Review of Books says “McKibben in Falter once more explains nature’s workings, asks profound questions, and tells wonderful stories,” calling it “a humane and wise book, even a beautiful one.”

 “Probably America’s most important environmentalist.”— The Boston Globe

 In his heartfelt, hopeful talks, McKibben offers realistic approaches to saving our planet, as individuals, of course, but also as thoughtful members of a mobilized group.
 When it comes to building a movement, we should consider “being a little bit less of an individual,” he says.
 Together, we can create “the right kind of pressure” to make change, like getting college campuses to divest from fossil fuels.
 He also explores the environmental possibilities of technology, like the use of solar panels across Africa.
 Audiences are uplifted by McKibben’s stories of people all over the world engaged in making the planet a more environmentally just, sustainable place.
 His talks “give people a sense that even in their deep worry—they are not alone,” he says.